MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-addrolemember-transact-sql.md

  A role cannot include itself as a member.
 Such "circular" definitions are not valid, even when membership is only indirectly implied by one or more intermediate memberships.

- sp_addrolemember cannot add a fixed database role, fixed server role, or dbo to a role. sp_addrolemember cannot be executed within a user-defined transaction.
+ sp_addrolemember cannot add a fixed database role, fixed server role, or dbo to a role.

  Only use sp_addrolemember to add a member to a database role.
 To add a member to a server role, use [sp_addsrvrolemember &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-addsrvrolemember-transact-sql.md).